Virginia-iGEM/igem-wikibrick/README.md

 # igem-wikibrick

+⚠️ **DEPRECATION NOTICE** ⚠️

+As of October, 2020, I'm declaring this tool deprecated.
+As far as I can tell, it is still functional - teams have been continuing to use it successfully with minor hiccups along the way.
+However, the tooling Wikibrick is built on was deprecated back in 2018, and now that I'm an older software engineer I can no longer give this tool a glowing recommendation.
+It's more of a lukewarm, use-at-your-own-risk.

+My reasons for this are partially selfish - I don't want to maintain the tool when iGEM invariably breaks some part of the framework or upgrades/downgrades/removes SSL - but also because I don't want people using my tooling if it's shoddy.
+This tool could and should be completely rewritten to be much simpler and less bug-prone, making use of newer, better technologies, such as Webpack or Rome, probably in TypeScript, with minimal dependencies.
+Furthermore it needs to be a more robust tool because of how the iGEM servers...
+Well, are not.

+For this reason I'm removing any messages in the README about looking for a maintainer - this software should be considered legacy, and would benefit infinitely more from a completely new v2 written from scratch as opposed to a new maintainer.

+I will still accept pull requests and address small maintenance issues/bugfixes, but the major quirks and bugs with this tool will not be fixed, and major issues will be addressed but not fixed.

+---

 A user-friendly tool that makes developing wikis and webpages for the iGEM wiki behave as much like normal web development as possible.
 Automates building, image, HTML, CSS, Javascript and Package uploads.

 **Public Service Announcement: Because of iGEM's adpotion of HTTPS and simultaneous non-adoption of TLS v1.2+, this tool will only work with Node.js >= 11.4.0.
 Due to the tool's age, we also strongly recommend the use of Node.js v12.18.0 specifically, the current LTS version.**